SpdPnd98/SpdPnd98-personal-website/_posts/2020-12-13-I-did-a-project-a-day.md

 A small voice in me said <i>"Not enough time?!?!
 Tis so easy I can code it in 10 minutes!"</i> At the time, I did have a few mini projects in mind that are easy to complete.
 But there were some that had to take longer than usual as well!

 # Inspiration
-I came across this youtube channel by (Zack Freedman)[https://www.youtube.com/user/ZackFreedman?app=desktop], and was inspired by his Among us IRL video, where he made various among us props within the span of a week.
+I came across this youtube channel by [Zack Freedman](https://www.youtube.com/user/ZackFreedman?app=desktop), and was inspired by his Among us IRL video, where he made various among us props within the span of a week.
 Sure, they were not perfect, but they were completed and function as per intended!

 Also, the channel Unus Annus really hit me when they actually deleted a channel with millions of subscribers.
-Check out (Markiplier)[https://www.youtube.com/watch?v=jm7ZAMAsPxI] channel for his thoughts on Unus Annus.
+Check out [Markiplier](https://www.youtube.com/watch?v=jm7ZAMAsPxI) channel for his thoughts on Unus Annus.
 I could relate to the experience when I left my high school, but never to the fullest extent due to me having so much regrets.

 I wanted a change.

 Since I was in my winter break, I thought why not do a project a day and challenge my boundaries?

-You can see my Journey on Instagram: [https://www.instagram.com/modelconverge/]
+You can see my Journey on Instagram: [https://www.instagram.com/modelconverge/](https://www.instagram.com/modelconverge/)

 ## Day 1, 27th November 2020
 I focused on getting my old Jetson Nano tank up and running again.
 I didn't make a blog post about it as it was too infantile to be called a masterpiece (which I still plan to make it my magnum opus).
 However, too big of a project will just be a white elephant.
 So I started to get it running.
 For some reason, the tank tracks were catching on the battery holder, which I still didn't know what is causing it till this day.